danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 Azure Pipelines with the goal of being able to fill this gap we had in our workflow.

-My takeaways from this experience is that Azure Pipelines is lacking much of the ease of use that Travis CI has, but has other huge positives including build speed and the flexibility and power to create complex cross-platform workflows.
+My takeaways from this experience is that Azure Pipelines is lacking much of the ease of use as compared to Travis CI, but has other huge advantages including build speed and the flexibility and power to create complex cross-platform workflows.
 Developing a complex workflow on any of these CI systems is challenging because the feedback you receive takes a long time to get back to you.
 In order to create a workflow, I normally:

 1. Create a branch of the project I am working on
 2. Develop a YAML configuration based on the documentation and examples available